microsoft/botframework-solutions/docs/reference/analytics/powerbi.md

 3. Select **API Access**.
 4. Copy the Application ID.

-Note: if you want to show both VA and Skill telemetry in one powerbi report, please ensure you are using the same Application Insights Id in both the Virtual Assistant and Skill config.
+Note: if you want to show both VA and Skill telemetry in one powerbi report, please ensure you are using the same Application Insights ID in both the Virtual Assistant and Skill config.

 ![AppInsightsApplicationID](../../media/appinsightsapplicationid.png)